 Africa is unlike any other emerging region in several regards: Its massive land area (greater than India plus China, USA and Western Europe), there are about 54 countries and almost as many visas, 40 or so currencies, and hundreds of languages.
 There is little connectivity between nations and cities, institutions (governments, law, and banking) are weak, and nations are poor.
 Yet there are over a billion people in sub-Saharan Africa today, with the population expected to grow faster than in any other region on the planet.
 The continent is rapidly urbanising with simultaneous scarcity and abundance of resources.

 At the end of this programme, you will possess:

 - A profound understanding of the competitive context and business environment in Africa

-- An in-depth analysis of the alternative strategies and organizational models applicable not only within the region but across it
+- An in-depth analysis of the alternative strategies and organisational models applicable not only within the region but across it

 - An assessment of the balance between cultural differences, national governments and the global perspectives of firms

-- Strategies that can aid companies adapt their local home country strategy to the needs and peculiarities of the consumers they are targeting in the new countries
+- An understanding of strategies that can aid companies adapt their local home country strategy to the needs and peculiarities of the consumers they are targeting in the new countries

 - Understand the specific characteristics of African markets.